-(11) Annualized cost divided by estimated annual pollution load reduction.
+(12) Annualized cost divided by estimated annual pollution load reduction.

-(12) This alternative would provide no additional pollutant removal, but would reduce the construction cost associated with the Bassett Creek Park Pond Baseline Alternative 2.
-The quantified cost savings cannot be determined until more information is known about the volume of material that could be reused and if the sediment could be sufficiently dewatered onsite to be suitable for fill.
+(13) This alternative would provide no additional pollutant removal, but would reduce the construction cost associated with the Bassett Creek Park Pond Baseline Alternative 2 and the Winnetka Pond Baseline Alternative, Alternative 2, and Alternative 3 by \$6,000 - \$12,00.

-(13) This alternative would likely be funded by the City of Crystal/MDNR/Grant Funds, not the BCWMC.
+(14) This alternative would likely be funded by the City of Crystal/MDNR/Grant Funds, not the BCWMC.